lopes/dotfiles/README.md

 >The previous snippet considers a fresh install.
 If you have any configurations in place, use it with caution because the `--adopt` will replace these files by your current ones.

 >[!NOTE]
-> GNU Stow allows you to simulate an installation with the `--simmulate` option.
+>GNU Stow allows you to simulate an installation with the `--simmulate` option.

+>[!INFO]
+>Git ignores all files but the ones explicitly declared in `.gitignore` file.
+To track new files, they must be added with: `git add -f PATH`.

 ## Shortcuts